-- Accessible entrances in the school make the building accessible to all. - Two toilets adapted for access suitable to those with additional physical needs, including wheelchair users. - Doors which can allow all access to the main entrance of the building with internal doors which also facilitate access. - We have an up-to-date Accessibility Plan, which is available via the School Office.
+- Ramps into the Key Stage One building and the lift make the building accessible to all. - Toilets in the Keystage One Building are adapted for access suitable to those with additional physical needs, including wheelchair users. - Accessible facilities in the Catkins Provision to support changing children who may need it. - Doors which can allow all access to the main entrance of the building with internal doors which also facilitate access. - We have an up-to-date Accessibility Plan, which is available via the School Office.